Craftermath/TIL/12Factor/12Factor_summarized.md

-# The 12 Factors Resume:
+# The 12 Factors Summarized:

 I. Codebase: One codebase tracked in revision control, many deploys